paichul/Behavioral-Cloning/README.md

 # Layer Activation (Attention) Map Visualization
-Activation Map allows people to visualize how the different neural network layer pays attention to different parts of the image with respect to a discrete class label.
-This thus allows us to reason about inference attribution.
-The Activation Map Visualization approach in this research work allows us to see how a neural network performs holistic scene understanding.
+Activation Map allows people to visualize how the different neural network layer pays attention to different parts of the image with respect to the control output (steering angle).
+The Activation Map Visualization approach in this research work allows us to see how a neural network performs holistic scene understanding for the steering angle control prediction.

 <H2>Unsupervised Road Segmentation</H2>
 According to the Activation (Attention) Map Visualization for the first Convolutional layer, we see that Convolutional Layer 1 (Conv1) has learned to perform Road Segmentation even without